teawithtanay/TWTblogs/episode03/creatingcommunity.md

 GirlScript also has only two fundraising events in which they charge.
 Apart from that, everything is free of cost.

 ## *What is your appeal to our listeners?*
-Anubha gives a nice message that "if you see a fellow mate lagging behind for some reason then you should always try to help."
-The second thing she mentions is that you can always ask for help if you feel like you're lagging behind.
+Anubha gives a nice message that "if you see a fellow mate lagging for some reason then you should always try to help."
+The second thing she mentions is that you can always ask for help if you feel like you're lagging.
 GirlScript is there to help you and you can reach out to Anubha or GirlScript in case you need any help.
 Anubha advises the listener to go to events, interact with other people and learn new things.
 You should focus on learning mainly and not on materialistic swags, t-shirts, etc.

->On the ending note, one should always remember that ***Community means giving back.***
+>On ending note, one should always remember that ***Community means giving back.***